 Blackboard.com allows all Fairfax County Public Schools, including Edison High School, to extend learning beyond the traditional school day and beyond school facilities.
 Students, parents, and teachers are invited to use FCPS 24-7 Learning to access homework and classroom assignments, to view class calendars, to explore links to enrichment activities, and to do much more.

 The SIS (Student Information System) Parent Account is an online tool parents can use to access information about their child’s attendance, class schedule and performance, discipline incidents, and health information.
 You can find more information about SIS here.
 The Parent Account login is here.

 Lockers are intended for the storage of books and clothing.
 DO NOT leave valuables in your school or gym locker.
 If you should have difficulty with your locker contact the Main Office staff.
 Do not disclose your locker combination to anyone or share your locker.
 Each student is responsible for the care of his/her locker.
 Writing on the lockers is considered an act of vandalism.
 Lockers, which are the property of the school, may be opened by the principal or her designee in the presence of a witness to examine the contents, including personal belongings of students, when there is reason to believe that the contents threaten the safety, health, or welfare of students and staff, or include stolen property.

 Reasonable efforts to locate the student shall be made prior to opening his/her locker to notify the student of the search.
 Stolen items and items which are specifically prohibited by law, School Board policy, or county or school regulations may be impounded by school authorities, and parents shall be notified of any impounding.

 Lockers were not issued to Juniors or Seniors at the beginning of the year.
-If a Junior or Senior would like to request a locker please fill out the following google form: EHS Locker Request
+The process for a Junior or Senior to request a locker will be posted here by the 3rd week of school.

 Lost and Found